pistell/Leaflet.DumbMGRS/README.md

 6. Toggle switch for 1000m grids works, but when the user scrolls the labels get placed back on the map for some reason.

+7. 1000m grids are all kinda jacked up in the southern hemisphere.

 ## Other Stuff

 Readme created with [createapp.dev](https://createapp.dev/)